Use these wonderful books and activities about bats & the moon to explore nocturnal life near you!

 The Moon Book - Learn all about the history of the moon, describes its phases and explains how we've explored it over the years.
 This is a great book for kids ages 7 and up as there's quite a few facts and lots of detailed information included.

-You might also want to visit your local library to check out a few of these fun books about bats:
+You might also want to visit your local library to check out a few of these fun books about bats before visiting a local zoo or heading out to see if there are any flying in your neighborhood ;)

-Bats by Gail Gibbons - Learn all about these wonderful evening creatures in this great nonfiction book for kids.
+Bats by Gail Gibbonsby Gail Gibbons - Learn all about these wonderful evening creatures in this great nonfiction book for kids.
 Learn about the amazing abilities of bats!

 Bats at the Beach - A very fun series of books, this one shows what bats do when visiting the beach at night!
 A fun look at how nocturnal animals would enjoy the beach.
 Enjoy a fun nighttime party with these cute little guys -- and don't forget your 'moon-tan lotion'.